 Our E-safety policy can be found on our policy resource page.
-This policy sets out specific measures that ensure children in the School/Academy are safe from terrorist or extremist material via online platforms alongside other measures to minimise risk to the welfare of children due to other safeguarding threats.
+This policy sets out specific measures that ensure children are safe from terrorist or extremist material via online platforms.
+We are careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught.